StatCan/aaw-kubeflow-profiles-controller/ontap-cvo.md

 This controller is built using the existing profiles-controller structure, and as such uses the same `profiles-controller` image that the other controllers use and is distinguished by using the args value of `ontap-cvo` in the container.

 ### Required Secrets and Permissions
-For this to run successfully, the following secrets must exist in the `das` or chosen `namespace`.
+For this to run successfully, the following secrets (see [BTIS-199 for status on persisting these secrets](https://jirab.statcan.ca/browse/BTIS-199) and configmaps (persisted in argocd) must exist in the `das` or chosen `namespace`.

 The **netapp-management-information** secret which has;
 - The Management IP for the field filers